 I am (quite reluctantly) putting away the decorations, books, CDs, etc. To be honest, I think that some of my reluctance stems not so much from a love of the season as from a sense of regret at (yet again) not completing many of my plans for us.
 I truly have made efforts to limit my desires to only those things which I and/or my husband and children really want to do, yet I still seem to accomplish so little.
 We did not finish any of the Advent readings; we never even got the fourth candle lit, let alone the Christ candle.
 We didn't get a family picture.
 We didn't make any ornaments.
 We didn't even read the story of the Nativity from the Bible.
 I did absolutely nothing special for the 12 Days of Christmas or Epiphany.

-I bought some painted acorn snowcaps at a craft fair this year for the guys.
+We did get a tree up and some lights on it; I gave the girls some pretty glass snowflake ornaments that I had bought at a craft fair (and promptly misplaced) last year, and I bought some painted acorn snowcaps at a craft fair this year for the guys.
 I finally attended a midnight Mass on Christmas Eve this year, and it was lovely.
 We had our traditional Christmas brunch dishes: egg casserole, little smoked sausages, cranberry-pear crisp, and gingerbread baked in my castle-shaped-bundt-cake-pan.
 We had some friends over on New Year's Eve and made a few more of our traditional treats: spinach piroshky, queso bites, and vegan-oatmeal-craisin-chocolate-chip cookies.
 Before the arrival of our guests the kids and I got the house clean. really clean. cleaner than it's been in 5 years. and we have kept it up.

 All told, it was not a bad Advent/Christmas season in our home.
-My children and my wonderful husband all have fond memories of the past six weeks, and I
+My children and my wonderful husband all have fond memories of the past six weeks, and I was able to focus on the nativity of our LORD and ignore the clamor for the world.

 I think, though, that I will leave the blue twinkle lights which I bought for Advent this year up around the kitchen windows.
 They have become a pleasant companion during my pre-dawn prayer time.